-At USIA, one of our chief mottoes is, “Seriously Dry.”
+At USIA, one of our chief mottoes is, “Dry For Life.”
 We stand by that motto by manufacturing some of the industry’s most reliable and durable waterproof gear.
 But what exactly does ‘waterproof’ mean?
 Different manufacturers have different definitions, and that can cause a lot of confusion among consumers who just want the best gear at the best price.

 To help you find the correct type of waterproof gear for your particular needs, we have streamlined and coded our rating system for maximum simplicity so you can get a quick and trustworthy idea of how our products match up to the level of water-tightness with other manufacturers.
 You can find these rating icons together with each product in the USIA Store.
 These ratings are in no way a guarantee from USIA.
 Instead, they take into account the numerous manufacturer claims and exhibit them in one common system.
 Class F is the least waterproof and Class A is the most.
 Without further ado, here is our waterproof class rating system: